light gray lines

 Low-code reality check

-When to avoid low-code
+When to avoid low-code: Red flags for 2026

 • Real-time data synchronization requirements with sub-100ms latency needs